 City Harvest Church 'deeply saddened' by appeal decision

-The church's management board also says it "thanks God for the shorter sentences", and asked the church members to continue praying for the six leaders and their families as they go through this "difficult time".
+The church's management board also asked its members to continue praying for the six leaders and their families as they go through this "difficult time".

 - Posted 07 Apr 2017 12:41